NicoKam/umi-plugin-recoil/README.md

 ## What is Recoil?

-[Recoil](https://recoiljs.org/) provides a fast an flexible way to share state across components with `React Hooks Api`.
+[Recoil](https://recoiljs.org/) provides a fast and flexible way to share state across components with `React Hooks Api`.

 ## What does this plugin do?